Constitution of China: The fundamental rights and duties of citizens (Articles 33–56)

 Chapter 2 outlines the fundamental rights and duties of Chinese citizens.
-Article 35 of the 1982 Constitution proclaims that "citizens of the People's Republic of China enjoy freedom of speech, of the press, of assembly, of association, of procession, and of demonstration."
-In the 1978 constitution, these rights were guaranteed, but so were the right to strike and the "four big rights", often called the "four bigs": to speak out freely, air views fully, hold great debates, and write big-character posters.
-In February 1980, following the Democracy Wall period, the four bigs were abolished in response to a party decision ratified by the National People's Congress.
-The right to strike was also dropped from the 1982 Constitution.
-The widespread expression of the four big rights during the student protests of late 1986 elicited the regime's strong censure because of their illegality.
-The official response cited Article 53 of the 1982 Constitution, which states that citizens must abide by the law and observe labor discipline and public order.
-Besides being illegal, practicing the four big rights offered the possibility of straying into criticism of the CCP, which was in fact what appeared in student wall posters.
-In a new era that strove for political stability and economic development, party leaders considered the four big rights politically destabilizing.
+Article 35 of the 1982 constitution proclaims that "citizens of the People's Republic of China enjoy freedom of speech, of the press, of assembly, of association, of procession, and of demonstration."
+Among the political rights granted by the constitution, all Chinese citizens have rights to elect and be elected.
 Chinese citizens are prohibited from forming new political parties.

-Among the political rights granted by the constitution, all Chinese citizens have rights to elect and be elected.
 According to the later promulgated election law, rural residents had only 1/4 vote power of townsmen (formerly 1/8).
-As Chinese citizens are categorized into rural resident and town resident, and the constitution has no stipulation of freedom of transference, those rural residents are restricted by the Hukou (registered permanent residence) and have fewer political, economic, and educational rights.
-This problem has largely been addressed with various and ongoing reforms of Hukou in 2007.
+As Chinese citizens are categorized into rural resident and town resident, and the constitution has no stipulation of freedom of transference, those rural residents are restricted by the Hukou (registered permanent residence) and have fewer political, economic, and educational rights, though various reforms to the Hukou system have eased the restrictions.
 The aforementioned ratio of vote power has been readjusted to 1:1 by an amendment to the election law passed in March 2010.

 The structure of the state (Articles 57–140)

 Chapter 3 includes such state organs as the National People's Congress, the President, the State Council, the Central Military Commission, the Local People's Congresses at All Levels and Local People's Governments at All Levels, the Autonomous Organs of Ethnic Autonomous Areas, the Commissions of Supervision, and the People's Courts and People's Procuratorates.

+It stipulates that the highest state administrative organ is State Council, which is responsible to the National People's Congress.
+The President is not responsible for government work, but can nominate the Premier of the State Council as the head of government, which is then approved by the National People's Congress.
+The Central Military Commission is responsible to the National People's Congress.
+The highest state judicial organs are the Supreme People's Court and the Supreme People's Procuratorate, which are established by the National People's Congress and are responsible to the National People's Congress.